AviatrixSystems/Docs/HowTos/overlapping_network_solutions.rst

 |overlap_multi_onprem_tgw|

+ 1. Attache VPC Spoke-2 to TGW.
- 1. Launch Aviatrix gateway in Spoke-2.
+ #.
+Launch Aviatrix gateway in Spoke-2.
  #.
 Create a Site2Cloud connection to site-1 with Mapped Option on Spoke-2.
 Key parameters on site2cloud IPSEC configuration:

     ::